mathieutu/exporter/readme.md

     </a>
 </p>

-For example, I use it a lot with Laravel Eloquent resources:
+For example, I use it a lot with Laravel Eloquent Resources, or as an easier alternative of Symfony Normalizer:

 <p align="center">
     <a href="https://raw.githubusercontent.com/mathieutu/exporter/master/assets/resource.png">